rmarting/kafka-clients-quarkus-sample/README.md

 There is a deployment definition in [deployment.yml](./src/main/jkube/deployment.yml) file.
 This file will be used by JKube to deploy our application in Kubernetes or OpenShift.

-* **Service Registry API Endpoint**: Avro Serde classes need to communicate with the Service Registry API to check and validate the schemas.
+* **Service Registry API Endpoint**: Avro SerDe classes need to communicate with the Service Registry API to check and validate the schemas.

 ```text